 2007 AD – That antibiotic doesn’t work anymore.
 Here, eat this root!

-The above courtesy Nuwati Herbals
+The above is courtesy of Nuwati Herbals

 Like numerous other Native American tribes, the knowledge of Cherokee medicine was handed down from generation to generation to the “chosen” healers.
 Traditional Cherokee members consulted their medicine people for not only medical problems, but also dilemmas in their lives, and emotional problems.
 Like other Native American tribes, their most frequently used remedies were for common colds, aches, and pains.